rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 using cell phone signals, Zigbee, or other advanced board.

 <img alt="iot raspberry-pi-3-overclock-case-400x337" src="https://cloud.githubusercontent.com/assets/300046/20623425/bab6bcfe-b2c4-11e6-929f-f367844a254b.jpg">

+This is needed to both dissipate heat and protect the device from dust, moisture, etc.

 0. Configure a service to recognize GPIO pin connections
 0. Wire-up and configure an on/off button for orderly shutdown